tgvashworth/tgvashworth.github.io/_posts/2016-09-03-some-ways-to-think-about-state.md

 ---

-Often you'll see code that uses an instance of a class to store state, with data as member variables and methods for logic:
+Often you'll see code that uses an instance of a class to store state, with data in member variables and methods for logic:

 ```js
 class Player {